 23 Jan Pallet Racking Beam Locking Pins vs Clips

 There is no solution that is better than the other as far as it relates to a locking pallet racking beam pin or a clip because they both work and some people cannot use a pin for differing reasons.
 A pallet rack clip is more likely to break, however.
-Yet, that does not mean that it is a better option it just means that it needs to be watched closer than a locking pin for a pallet rack.
-If you had to choose between a clip and a locking pin then a pin would be the better option just because of its propensity to not get broken.
-Also, it tends to show damage better than a clip which can look like it is fine and in good working order but is damaged in reality.
+Yet, that does not mean that it is a better option.
+It just means that it needs to be watched closer than a locking pin for a pallet rack.
+If you had to choose between a clip and a locking pin then a pin would be the better option.
+It is because of its propensity to not get broken.
+Also, it tends to show damage better than a clip.
+A clip can look like it is fine and in good working order but is damaged in reality.